 After 15 minutes remove pie dough ball from the refrigerator and roll out per instructions.

-(Frankly, I don't tuck the crust, but prefer the faster method of sealing the edges by going around them and pressing with the tines of a fork.)
+faster method of just sealing the edges by going around the edges and pressing them with the tines of a fork.

 Use the method of sealing you prefer.

-Prick several places towards the center of the crust to allow steam and juices to escape, without boiling over in the oven.
+Prick several places towards the center of the crust to allow steam and juices to escape, without boiling over in your oven.

-To add the glaze brush top of crust lightly with milk or cream and sprinkle with the 1 tablespoon of sugar.
+To add the glaze brush top of crust lightly with milk or cream then sprinkle the crust evenly with the one tablespoon of sugar.

-Place pie in a preheated oven 400F. and bake 50-55 minutes until pie is bubbly and crust is golden brown.
+Place the pie in a preheated oven 400F. and bake 50-55 minutes until pie is bubbly and crust is a golden brown.

-Carefully remove from oven and let hot pie sit 15 minutes before serving.
+Carefully, remove the hot pie from the oven and let it sit 15 minutes or more before serving it.

-Note: The Blueberry Pie will become thicker as it cools.
+Note: The Blueberry Pie will thicken more as it cools.